bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 the box.
-Calico continuously attempts to keep the state of iptables synchronized with it's assumed internal state (a similar behavior to kube-proxy) which could be frustrating when you are attempting to debug and it installs it's rules first so you can't easily LOG which chains packets are traversing to debug iptables related problems.
+Calico continuously attempts to keep the state of iptables synchronized with it's assumed internal state (a similar behavior to kube-proxy) which could be frustrating when you are attempting to debug and it installs it's rules first so you can't easily log Information about the iptables chains a packet traverses in order to debug iptables related problems.

 ### Encryption